materik/restberry-logger/README.md

 // }>
 ```

-May also use it to log info.
+You May also use it to log info.

 ```
 logger.info('RESTBERRY', 'this is my message');